-This tour starts in London on 24 May 2023.
+This tour starts in London on 19 May 2024.
 Between 18:00-19:00 you’ll have an opportunity to meet your tour leader and fellow garden visitors over complimentary welcome drinks.
 The second day will be spent visiting the world famous Chelsea Flower Show.
 Here, you’ll see first hand the work of some of the world’s best garden designers.
 Over the next 4 days we explore a number of exceptional historic and contemporary gardens in the Cotswolds.
 Boughton Castle, with a walled garden laid out by Gertrude Jekyll, Hidcote Manor, the Arts & Crafts masterpiece which is by far one of Britain’s greatest gardens, the all-organic garden at Snowshill as well as the contemporary gardens at Broughton Grange Estate are just four of the 10 gardens that we visit on this tour.
-On May 27 we offer a complimentary visit to the newly opened Temperate House at Kew Gardens.

 This is the first of three nights that we will stay at the very comfortable Doubletree by Hilton London Victoria during this tour.
 With direct access from London Heathrow Airport, guests can check into the hotel from 14:00.
 We’ve chosen this hotel not only for its comfort but also its location .
 From here you can explore some of the iconic London landmarks and area on foot: including the British Museum, St. Paul’s Cathedral, Covent Garden, Regent Street, Soho, Hyde Park and Oxford Street.

 Meet your tour guide and fellow garden visitors over complimentary drinks between 1800-1900 .
 Make your own arrangements for Dinner.